kyleochata/docker_kubernetes_notes/kubernetes/advanced/managing_resources/namespaces.md

 - `kubeclt config get-contexts` || `kubectl config view`: check the current context settings

 ***ALWAYS do `kubectl config get-contexts` | `kubectl config view` before running destructive cmds to ensure correct namespace***

+If you run a delete cmd on a namespace, all resources in that namespace will also be deleted.